marckassay/PowerBolt/README.md

 ### Publish

 As mentioned above in the Create section, your module doesn't have to reside in a `$Env:PSModulePath`.
-And if it doesn't you can publish your module without moving it into one of the path(s) of `$Env:PSModulePath` (which is required by the internal publish command [`Publish-Module`]()).
+And if it doesn't, you can publish your module without moving it into one of the paths of `$Env:PSModulePath` (which is required by the internal publish command [`Publish-Module`](https://docs.microsoft.com/en-us/powershell/module/powershellget/publish-module)).
 Flow will copy your module into one of these paths and will delete it after publishing.

 ```powershell
 PS C:\Users\Alice\projects\AcmeTasks> Publish-ModuleToNuGetGallery
 ```

-To explain further on the reason for this command, by giving an example, I currently have individual PowerShell modules listed in my PowerShell profile.
-These modules that are listed point to my development directory where they reside on my file system.
+To explain further on the reason for this command, by giving an example, I currently have individual PowerShell modules imported (via `Import-Module`) in my PowerShell profile.
+These modules that are imported to my development directory where they reside on my file system.
 So when I had to publish a module prior to this command, I would have to copy the folder to a PowerShell module directory.
 A cumbersome process indeed, so this command has been created to speed up that process.
-In an addition Flow can store your API key on your file system using [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Set-MKPowerShellSetting.md) which will be retrieved automatically when [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) is called if its `NuGetApiKey` parameter value is not set.
-Also remember when Flow creates a module manifest file, it will set the Prerelease key to '-alpha' so that when published, it is still accessble to anyone searching for modules with or without prerelease status.
+In an addition, Flow can store your API key on your file system using [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Set-MKPowerShellSetting.md) which will be retrieved automatically when [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) is called if its `NuGetApiKey` parameter value is not set.
+Also remember when Flow creates a module manifest file, it will set the Prerelease key to 'alpha' so that when published it's still accessible to anyone searching for modules with or without prerelease status but not polluting the repository/gallery with newly created modules.
+Obviously you can simply remove this value when you feel so, so that the module will not be published in that software stage.

 ## Flow Config File